khodzha-bors-test/test_repo/README.md

 # test_repo

-Last done on 18 Oct 2016 three times
+Last done on 18 Nov 2016 one time